 2.2 a) The 10-lot threshold has been reduced to 5 lots.

 2.2 b) The 6-lot threshold applicable in rural areas has been reduced to 3 lots.

+These two changes recognize that many impactful developments happen on smaller acreage as the island approaches buildout and that developments of this size have impacts in wastewater and housing

-2.2 c) This section appeared as former section 2.3 d).
-Former sections 2.3 a, b, and c have been eliminated as they are considered to have been incorporated in section 2.2 a) and b) with the proposed revisions to those sections.
-Removed Concurrence label2.5 This section retains the 3-lot threshold for ANRs, but it now applies Island-wide and not just to certain DCPCs.
+2.2 c) This new section appeared as former section 2.3 d).
+Former sections 2.3 a, b, and c have been eliminated as they are considered to now be incorporated in sections 2.2 a) and b) with the proposed revisions to those sections.
+It has now been eliminated.

+2.5 This section retains the 3-lot threshold for ANRs.
 In addition, it now applies not only to lots created by prior ANRs, but also to those created by prior subdivision.

+This revision seeks to prevent developments by sequential ANR’s which might have material regional impacts.
+As before, this is a Concurrence review and is not a Mandatory review, and the section only covers ANRs that create new lots and not those that are only lot line adjustments.

 Section 3.
 Commercial Development (Note: The general threshold remains at 3500sqft.)

-3.1 Former Section 3.2 on mixed-use has been incorporated into section 3.1.
+3.1 Section 3.1.a and b. have swapped positions

+The swap highlights that developments from 2500 sqft to 3499 sqft are concurrence and 3500 and above are mandatory

+3.1.A This is the former 3.2 section with the sqft allowance reduced from 2000sqft to 1400

+The current trigger exempts from review a mixed-use structure as large as 5500 sq ft.
+Despite the importance of providing an incentive for residential construction, the Checklist Review Committee felt that such a large mixed-use development might have potentially significant regional impact.
+Accordingly, the Committee decided to propose a lower threshold — by reducing the exempted residential square footage to 1400 - space adequate for two small units.
+However, a 3499 sqft project with the same 1400 sqft exemption would not be a reviewed.

 3.2 a) This section has been added for clarity.